yashprasad234/Java-Basics/README.md

 # Java-Basics

-# This repository contains all the concepts I learnt while I was learning the basics for the programming language Java
+## This repository contains all the concepts I learned while I was learning the basics of the programming language Java